|

 to the Mara over and over.

-Mara lies in the Great Rift Valley, which is a
+Masai Mara lies in the Great Rift Valley, which

-a towering escarpment can be seen in the hazy
+is wide and a towering escarpment can be seen

-occur on the valley floor, but some lodges conduct
+activities occur on the valley floor, but some

-are also at liberty to move outside the park into
+The animals are also at liberty to move outside

-huge areas known as 'dispersal areas'.
-There can
+the park into huge areas known as 'dispersal

 There